-Candidates prepare for 2020 statewide races in NC
+Candidates for the 2020 statewide races in NC

-We’re barely into 2019, but candidates looking for 2020 election victories have already started campaigning.
+We’re only halfway through 2019, but candidates looking for 2020 election victories have already started campaigning.

 Candidate filing, when politicians sign to get their names on the ballot, begins Dec 2.